 Bilal Wahab, Wagner fellow at The Washington Institute for Near East Policy, told Al-Monitor, “These incidents are unsettling.
 Ethnic tensions in Kirkuk will upset the ongoing KRG-Baghdad honeymoon.
 Accurate information, as well as accountability, are key to containing this flare-up — pointing out who did it and holding them responsible.
 IS exploits the vacuum left by diffused responsibility over security.”

 He said unilateral actions by Baghdad and Erbil would "hinder a law-based, negotiated settlement.
-The presence of PMUs on the Iraqi side and international fissures on the Kurdish front add more complexity to a settlement.
+The presence of the PMU on the Iraqi side and international fissures on the Kurdish front add more complexity to a settlement.
 Demographic changes, natural or manmade, would only complicate such negotiations.”
-The PMUs are Popular Mobilization Units, formed in 2014 to fight IS.
+The PMU are the Popular Mobilization Units, formed in 2014 to fight IS.

 He said Erbil and Baghdad need a mediator who is “an honest broker,” and said the United Nations Assistance Mission for Iraq is in the best position to play that role.